 In 2011, Steve was awarded a Fellowship of the New Zealand Institute of Accountants, and in December 2012 was recognised as the New Zealand Chartered Accountant of the Year.

 Kate Lopez is a Registered Nurse who has been working in different roles across the health system for the past twenty-one years, many of which have been in community settings and residential services.
-Kate has held a nursing leadership role with the CDHB since 2012, and since 2013 has been a member of the Canterbury Clinical Network (CCN) Alliance Leadership Team.
+Kate held a nursing leadership role with the CDHB from 2012-2018, and since 2013 has been a member of the Canterbury Clinical Network (CCN) Alliance Leadership Team.

-Current roles include as Relationship Manager (NZ) for the Health Roundtable, an Australasian not-for-profit organisation supporting health service improvement, as well as a continued nursing leadership role within the CDHB and CCN, and as Chair for the Ministry of Health Palliative Care Advisory Panel.
-Kate holds an MBA and Post Grad Diploma in Health Sciences (Nursing), and is passionate about supporting people to live well.
+Current roles include as Relationship Manager (NZ) for the Health Roundtable, an Australasian not-for-profit organisation supporting health service improvement, as well as a continued nursing role within the CDHB and CCN, and as Chair for the Ministry of Health Palliative Care Advisory Panel.
+Kate is a Member of the Institute of Directors NZ and holds an MBA and Post Grad Diploma in Health Sciences (Nursing), and is passionate about supporting people to live well.

 Erin brings a lived experience of disability, having cared for her late daughter Ayla who had an undiagnosed neuromuscular disorder.
 She is a passionate advocate for people with disabilities and their whanau, and approaches all challenges with a solutions-focused mind-set.